Learn everything you wanted to know about Needle Felting and Wet Felting in this Complete Beginner’s Guide

 Basic Wet Felting

 The basic method is used for making a flat piece of felt fabric.
-It’s appropriate for thick, sturdy pieces such as wallhangings, coats, purses and tote bags.
+This technique is appropriate for creating thick, sturdy pieces such as wallhangings, coats, purses and tote bags.

 The main difference with Nuno is that an open weave fabric is incorporated into the felt.
 This can be a super lightweight silk chiffon or a heavier muslin or even burlap depending on how heavy you want your finished piece to be.